modus-continens/docs/src/foundations.md

 # Foundations

 This section discusses theoretical foundations of Modus.
-Modus can be used without Understanding these foundations.
+Note the understanding these foundations is not required to use Modus.

 ## Design Principles